 Students are expected to attend all scheduled classes on a daily basis.
 Absence from class is excused for illness, medical appointments, and funerals for members of the immediate family.
-Other absences that are valid, with prior approval, include unavoidable family travel, court appearance, and school activities.
+Other absences that are valid, with prior approval, include, court appearance, and educational activities.
 Absences that are not valid include cutting school, oversleeping, working, baby-sitting, DMV appointments, personal business and unverified illness.
 Consequences for violations will be administered.
 Parents may not excuse students to leave the classroom except for a valid appointment.

-Reasons for student absences are to be verified by a phone call (530) 677-2281 x2230 or x2215 or a note brought to the attendance office within 48 hours.
+Reasons for student absences are to be verified by a phone call (530) 677-2281 ext.
+2215 or a note brought to the attendance office within 48 hours.
 Parents, doctors, or school officials may verify absences.
-Students, who have attained the age of eighteen years, after an interview with the Assistant Principal, may verify their own absences.
+Students, who have attained the age of eighteen years may verify their own absences.
 The school may request additional verification when deemed necessary.
 Absence verification should include the following information:

 first and last name of the student

 reason for the absence